-The construction is illustrated in Fig.~\ref{t:ort4} where the first square of order~$8$ in the combination of the two latin squares of order~$4$ with the all zero switching matrix, while the second square of order~$8$ in the combination with the switching matrix that has only one~$1$ in the left top position.
-For the combination latin square, we call for cells of form $(2i,2j)$, $(2i,2j+1)$, $(2i+1,2j)$, $(2i+1,2j+1)$ a \emph{block}.
+where $\oplus$ is the addition modulo~$2$ and $\div{}{}$ is the integer division.
+The construction is illustrated in Fig.~\ref{t:ort4} where the first square of order~$8$ in the combination of the two latin squares of order~$4$ with the all-zero switching matrix, while the second square of order~$8$ in the combination with the switching matrix that has only one~$1$ in the left top position.
+For the combined latin square, we refer to the set of four cells of the form $(2i,2j)$, $(2i,2j+1)$, $(2i+1,2j)$, $(2i+1,2j+1)$ as a \emph{block}.

-\begin{lemma} For a switched combination of two orthogonal latin squares, a forbidden pattern cannot be located in less than~$6$ blocks.
-Inversely, a switched combination of two non-orthogonal latin squares always contains a forbidden pattern located in $3$ blocks. \end{lemma} \begin{proof} If a forbidden pattern located in less than~$6$ block, then one block contains two elements of it.
+\begin{lemma} For a switched combination of two orthogonal latin squares, a forbidden pattern cannot be located in fewer than~$6$ blocks.
+Inversely, a switched combination of two nonorthogonal latin squares always contains a forbidden pattern located in $3$ blocks. \end{lemma} \begin{proof} If a forbidden pattern is located in fewer than~$6$ blocks, then one block contains two elements of it.
 Those two elements can be two cells with the same letter or two cells with different letters but in the same row or column.
 In both cases, it is easy to see that the pattern is actually located in three blocks

 and there are two blocks that contain the same pair of letters.
 This contradicts the definition of latin squares and proves the first claim.